evildmp/diataxis-documentation-framework/explanation.rst

 Explanations can equally well be described as *discussions*; they are discursive in nature.
 They are a chance for the documentation to relax and step back from the software, taking a wider view, illuminating it from a higher level or even from different perspectives.
 You might imagine a discussion document being read at leisure, rather than over the code.

-This section of documentation is rarely explicitly created, and instead, snippets of explanation are scattered amongst other sections.
+This section of documentation is rarely explicitly created, and instead, snippets of explanation are scattered among other sections.
 Sometimes, the section exists, but has a name such as *Background* or *Other notes* or *Key topics* - these names are not always useful.

 Discussions are less easy to create than it might seem - things that are straightforward to explain when you have the starting-point of someone’s question are less easy when you have a blank page and and have to write down something about it.